Exabyte-io/documentation/docs/models/density-functional-theory.md

 </details>

 ### POSCAR

-The structure of the supercell/material and information on relaxation constraints.
+The structure of the crystal cell and information about relaxation constraints.
 Full explanation of available settings available at http://cms.mpi.univie.ac.at/vasp/vasp/POSCAR_file.html

 <details>
 <summary>**Example POSCAR file**</summary>